Biology test “Natural communities. Test work “Natural communities Test natural communities of the native land

 Life forms of plants that make up a deciduous forest.

-first tier: herbs, cherry
+first tier: grass, bird cherry

-first tier: Herbs and ferns
+first tier: grasses and ferns

 both answers are correct

-Thence of the kingdom of greenery plants.
+The ancestors of the kingdom of green plants.

-unicellular algae.
+unicellular algae

 bacteria